ucfcbb/TeraTools/README.md

   - `thirdparty/` — External dependencies (e.g., kseq.h for FASTA parsing)
 - `data/` — Datasets, synthetic data generation scripts, and testing files
 - `less_efficient_but_accurate_algos/` — Reference and baseline implementations for accuracy

+## Test Data

+The repository includes a set of test data files to help verify the functionality of TeraTools modules.
+These files are located in `data/testing/` and include:

+- Example `.fmd` files and their corresponding `.len` files for various crop and single datasets
+- Index files (`idx.fmd`, `idx.input`, `idx.len`)
+- Reference files for MTB152 and other datasets (`mtb152.fmd`, `mtb152.fmd.ssa`, `mtb152.fmr`)

+These files allow you to quickly test the construction and analysis features of TeraTools without needing to generate large datasets.
+Use them to validate installation, run example workflows, and ensure correct output from each module.

 ## Installation